hjson/hjson-js/README.md

 # hjson-js

-HJSON reference parser implementation.
+Hjson reference implementation.

-HJSON is JSON - commas + comments.
+Hjson is JSON - commas + comments for Humans.

 It should be used for configuration files, for debug output or where it is likely that JSON data is read or will be edited by a human.